gatsbyjs/gatsby/docs/docs/ecommerce-tutorial/index.md

 ### Importing the checkout component into the homepage

 Now go to your `src/pages/index.js` file.
 This is your homepage that shows at the root URL.
 Import your new checkout component in the file underneath the other imports and add your `<Checkout />` component within the `<Layout>` element.
-Your `index.js` file should now look like similar to this:
+Your `index.js` file should now look similar to this:

 ```js:title=src/pages/index.js
 import React from "react"